cloudflare/cloudflare-docs/content/queues/get-started.md

 Copy your `*.workers.dev` subdomain and paste it into a new browser tab.
 Refresh the page a few times to start publishing requests to your queue.
 Your browser should return the `Success` response after writing the request to the queue each time.

 You have built a queue and a producer Worker to publish messages to the queue.
 You will now create a consumer Worker to consume the messages published to your queue.
-Without a consumer Worker, the messages will stay on the queue until they expire, which defaults to five (5) days.
+Without a consumer Worker, the messages will stay on the queue until they expire, which defaults to four (4) days.

 ## 5. Create your consumer Worker